 Areas of Practice

-The Law Offices of Douglas Coppola primarily handled serious personal injury cases for commercially insured and self-insured clients, including those arising out of construction site accidents, motor vehicle accidents, premises liability accidents, product liability claims, as well as other diverse and unique personal injury accidents.
+The Law Office of Douglas Coppola primarily handled serious personal injury cases for commercially insured and self-insured clients, including those arising out of construction site accidents, motor vehicle accidents, premises liability accidents, product liability claims, as well as other diverse and unique personal injury accidents.
 Our wide range of experience made us highly qualified to achieve excellent results for our clients.
 We represented clients in New York State courts as well as in the United States District Court Western District of New York, and we have prevailed for our clients not only at trial but also at the appellate level, including the Appellate Division, Fourth Judicial Department, as well as the New York State Court of Appeals, New York State’s highest appellate court.
 Some of our reported cases include the following:

 Dram Shop (General Obligations Law Section 11-101)